|

 -

-...MELISSA DRIFTING WEST-NORTHWESTWARD IN THE CENTRAL CARIBBEAN... ...HEAVY RAINFALL AND FLOODING EXPECTED OVER PORTIONS OF HISPANIOLA AND JAMAICA OVER THE REMAINDER OF THIS WEEK...
-As of 11:00 AM EDT Wed Oct 22 the center of Melissa was located near 14.4, -73.6 with movement WNW at 2 mph.
-The minimum central pressure was 1000 mb with maximum sustained winds of about 50 mph.
+...MELISSA PRODUCING DAMAGING WINDS, FLOODING RAINS, AND A DANGEROUS STORM SURGE IN THE BAHAMAS...
+As of 8:00 PM EDT Wed Oct 29 the center of Melissa was located near 23.5, -74.8 with movement NNE at 16 mph.
+The minimum central pressure was 970 mb with maximum sustained winds of about 90 mph.

 -